armindtoussi/sass-grid/readme.md

 ###### Note - this is not properly tested nor would I say it is ready for production.
 Use with caution.

 ### How to Use
 What we have here is a 12 column grid system that is build using media queries with corresponding screen sizes (#see below link).
 This system follows the model of having a container, and nesting rows within, and then nesting columns within the rows.
-I have opted to go with the ```col-{size}-*``` based class usage that Bootstrap uses because if it isn't broken, don't fix it.
+I have opted to go with the `col-{size}-*` based class usage that Bootstrap uses because if it isn't broken, don't fix it.
+### Columns

-All col classes start with ```col-``` and in the ```{size}``` goes the size. sizes include:
+All col classes start with `col-` and in the `{size}` goes the size. sizes include:
 * xs - extra small screens
 * sm - small screens
 * md - medium screens